Descanonge/tomate/doc/source/coord.rst

 Some examples of coordinates subclasses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. currentmodule:: tomate.coordinates.time

 Time
 """"

-The :class:`Time<time.Time>` class has a few additional functionnalities to treat date values more easily.
+The :class:`Time` class has a few additional functionnalities to treat date values more easily.

+.. currentmodule:: tomate.coordinates.time.Time

-Most notably one can obtain dates from index, or vice-versa using Time.index2date() and Time.date2index().
+One can obtain dates from indices using :func:`index2date()`.
+:func:`get_index` and others can receive a tuple of numbers that will be interpreted as a date.

+The Time class also has additional methods :func:`get_index_by_day`, :func:`get_indices_by_day`, and :func:`subset_by_day`.
+They are used in stead of their 'normal' counterparts when the argument `'by_day'` is set to True in various function of the package.
+They allow to prioritize the date when finding indices.

+- `get_index_by_day` and `get_indices_by_day` will restrict
+  their search of indices to the same day as the target.
+  If there is no timestamp in the coordinate for the same day, it will complain and raise an error.

+- `subset_by_day` works similarly as her sister `subset` but will completely include (or exclude if the keyword argument is specified) the days at the boundaries of the selection.
+If the day of one of the selection bounds is not present in the coordinate, the next (or previous) whole day is taken.

-The units is here mandatory, and must comply to CF metadata conventions, and be of the form `<time units> since <reference time>`.
+The units is here mandatory, and must comply to CF metadata conventions (*ie* be of the form `<time units> since <reference time>`).
-This functionality uses the intern datetime.datetime objects and third party netCDF4.num2date and netCDF4.date2num functions.
+This class relies on the `cftime <https://github.com/Unidata/cftime>`__ package.
+`cftime.datetime` objects are always used in favor of python built-in 'datetime'.
+This will allow to implement different calendars if needed.

+.. currentmodule:: tomate.coordinates.latlon

 Latitude and Longitude
 """"""""""""""""""""""

-Two classes :class:`Lat<latlon.Lat>` and :class:`Lon<latlon.Lon>` have specific methods, mainly for formatting purposes.
+Two classes :class:`Lat` and :class:`Lon` have specific methods, mainly for formatting purposes.